 9 Wrong Ways to React in Case of an Emergency

-No matter how well trained you might be for an emergency, you will always be reminded of what to do.
-Hurricane or earthquake, fire or family emergency – the list with the what-to-do things is well established.
+No matter how well-trained you might be for an emergency, you will always be reminded what to do.
+Hurricane or earthquake, fire or family emergency – the list of what-to-do things is well established.

 Table of Contents